-- Review the appropriateness of accounting policies. - Review the appropriateness of assumptions made by Management in preparing the financial statements. - Review the significant accounting and reporting issues, and understand their impact on the financial statements; - Review the quarterly and annual financial statements and consider whether they are complete, consistent with prescribed accounting and reporting standards. - Obtain assurance from Management with respect to the accuracy of the financial statements. - Review with management and the external auditors the results of external audit, including any significant issues identified. - Review the annual report and related regulatory filings before release and consider the accuracy and completeness of the information. - Review the adequacy of the internal control system, including information technology security and control. - Understand the scope of internal and external auditors' review of internal control over financial reporting, and obtain reports on significant findings and recommendations, together with management's responses. - Review the relevant policies and procedures in place and ensure they are up to date, and are complied with. - Review and ensure the financial internal controls are operating efficiently and effectively. - Review the Bank's compliance with the performance management and reporting systems; - Review and ensure the performance reporting and information uses appropriate targets and benchmarks. - Review the Internal Audit operations manual, budget, activities, staffing, skills and organizational structure of the Internal Audit: - Review and approve the Internal Audit plan, its scope and any major changes to it, ensuring that it covers the key risks and that there is appropriate co-ordination with the Bank's External Auditors; - Review and concur in the appointment, replacement, or dismissal of the Chief Internal Auditor: - Resolve any difficulties or unjustified restrictions or limitations on the scope of Internal Audit work; - Resolve any significant disagreements between Auditors and Management; - Review the significant findings and recommendations by Internal Audit and Management responses thereof; - Review the implementation of Internal Audit recommendations by Management; - Review the performance of the Chief Internal Auditor; - Review the effectiveness of the Internal Audit function, including compliance with acceptable International Standards for the Professional Practice of Internal Auditina. - Review the external auditors' proposed audit scope, approach and audit fees for the year; - Review the findings and recommendations by External Auditors and Management responses thereof; - Review the implementation of External Auditors' recommendations by Management; - Review the performance of External Auditors; - Ensure that there is proper coordination of audit efforts between Internal and External Auditors. - Review the effectiveness of the system for monitoring compliance with laws and regulations; - Review the findings of any examinations by regulatory agencies, and audit observations; - Regularly report to the Board of Directors on Committee activities; - Perform other duties as may be assigned by the Board of Directors;
+- Review the appropriateness of accounting policies. - Review the appropriateness of assumptions made by Management in preparing the financial statements. - Review the significant accounting and reporting issues, and understand their impact on the financial statements; - Review the quarterly and annual financial statements and consider whether they are complete, consistent with prescribed accounting and reporting standards. - Obtain assurance from Management with respect to the accuracy of the financial statements. - Review with management and the external auditors the results of external audit, including any significant issues identified. - Review the annual report and related regulatory filings before release and consider the accuracy and completeness of the information. - Review the adequacy of the internal control system, including information technology security and control. - Understand the scope of internal and external auditors' review of internal control over financial reporting, and obtain reports on significant findings and recommendations, together with management's responses. - · Review the relevant policies and procedures in place and ensure they are up to date, and are complied with. - Review and ensure the financial internal controls are operating efficiently and effectively. - Review the Bank's compliance with the performance management and reporting systems; - Review and ensure the performance reporting and information uses appropriate targets and benchmarks. - Review the Internal Audit operations manual, budget, activities, staffing, skills and organizational structure of the Internal Audit; - Review and approve the Internal Audit plan, its scope and any major changes to it, ensuring that it covers the key risks and that there is appropriate co-ordination with the Bank's External Auditors; - Review and concur in the appointment, replacement, or dismissal of the Chief Internal Auditor; - Resolve any difficulties or unjustified restrictions or limitations on the scope of Internal Audit work; - Resolve any significant disagreements between Auditors and Management; - Review the significant findings and recommendations by Internal Audit and Management responses thereof; - Review the implementation of Internal Audit recommendations by Management; - Review the performance of the Chief Internal Auditor; - Review the effectiveness of the Internal Audit function, including compliance with acceptable International Standards for the Professional Practice of Internal Auditing. - Review the external auditors' proposed audit scope, approach and audit fees for the year; - Review the findings and recommendations by External Auditors and Management responses thereof;